TonyRode/xmpp_brute/README.md

 # xmpp_brute
-An XMPP bruteforce using Hydra and a custom localhost server Note : only works if you have a network capture of a successful authentication.
+An XMPP bruteforce using Hydra and a custom localhost server

+Note : only works if you have a network capture of a successful authentication

 Perfs : 1400 passwords / min on a Kali VM with 2Go RAM and 2 CPUs